Download the latest stable release of

 Click on.
 If you're lucky, there will be a few seconds of processing and then the segmented region will be highlighted in the displayed images.

-If the segmentation doesn’t include enough, you can define additional seed points by repeatedly clicking on the icon and then clicking in the images.
+If the segmentation doesn’t include enough, you can define additional seed points by repeatedly clicking on the Fiducial icon and then clicking in the images.
 Alternatively, you can click on the small triangle beside the icon and selectin the drop-down list – if the attribute has a checkmark beside it, you can click once on the arrow-and-blob icon and then click repeatedly in the images to create multiple seed points.
+Click on again to rerun the region-growing segmentation algorithm.

 You can use themodule to edit the list of seed points, removing some if you got too much or adding some if you didn't get enough.